August 20, 2019 143

 High-income areas may be less preferred because of distance from public transportation, shopping, where to worship and entertain.
 Other important considerations include children’s education including those of relations, medical care, and community activities.

-Evaluate the most of implementing your plans and assess whether you can afford it, knowing that work related expenses, clothing expenses, housing expenses, and income taxes will decline.
+Evaluate the most of implementing your plans and assess whether you can afford it, knowing that work-related expenses, clothing expenses, housing expenses, and income taxes will decline.
 While insurance, medical, leisure and gift expenses may increase.

 Adjust your retirement income and expenses for inflation.
-The potential loss of buying power due to inflation is what makes planning ahead so important.
+The potential loss of buying power due to inflation is what makes planning so important.
 To adjust your estimated retirement income and expenses for inflation, multiply by the inflation factor.

-Get your personal finances in order to:
+Get your finances to: